 - Klumpke’s palsy — Partial or total paralysis of the hand and forearm

 - Horner’s syndrome — Damage to facial nerves, often manifested by tiny pupils and droopy eyelids

 Some children fully recover or gain limited function through extensive physical therapy or surgeries.
 For many brachial plexus victims, the nerve damage is permanent, and they go through life without any use of that limb.

 A trained and experienced obstetrician or midwife should (a) know various techniques to free the shoulders and deliver the infant without harm, or (b) recognize when a C-section must be performed before the head is even delivered.
 A less experienced practitioner—often a newer OB/GYN, a general practice physician or a midwife—may panic and resort to undue force or non-standard procedures when encountering shoulder dystocia.

-If you are seeking an Ohio brachial plexus attorney based in Cleveland or Cincinnati, consider this: we handle more shoulder dystocia cases than any Ohio firm.
+If you are seeking an Cleveland brachial plexus attorney, consider this: we handle more shoulder dystocia cases than any Ohio firm.